 Jupyter is an extensible environment that supports different programming languages.
-Each language is available as a different kernel.
+For the EGI service we have enabled two different environments:

 Python: Default Python 3 kernel, it includes commonly used data analysis and machine learning libraries.
 Created from the jupyter/scipy-notebook stack.

-A python 2 kernel that includes a DIRAC installation for interacting with the EGI Workload Manager service.
+DIRAC / Python 2: A python 2 kernel that includes a DIRAC installation for interacting with the EGI Workload Manager service.

-The Julia programming language with the libraries described in jupyter/datascience-notebook.
+Julia: The Julia programming language with the libraries described in jupyter/datascience-notebook.

-The R programming language with several packages from the R ecosystem as provided by jupyter/r-notebook and some extra libraries.
+R: The R programming language with several packages from the R ecosystem as provided by jupyter/r-notebook and some extra libraries.

-installed on its own conda environment (named
+Octave: The Octave programming language installed on its own conda environment (named

 If you want to add a new kernel, just let us know and we will discuss the best way to support your request.